 NC State Extension is the educational outreach provider of North Carolina’s preeminent research enterprise – NC State University.

-Our mission is to create prosperity for North Carolina through programs and partnerships focused on agriculture, food and nutrition, and 4-H youth development.
+Our mission is to improve the lives of North Carolinians and grow a more prosperous state through research-based programs and partnerships that focus on agriculture, food and nutrition, and 4-H youth development.